umitkucuk/umitkucuk.me/README.md

 $ yarn install
 ```

-Then, you can start the project with:
+Then, you can start the project in development mode with:

 ```
 $ yarn dev